Samba De rainha

 Samba Instruments Repinique

-The Repique is the Bateria 'conductor', guiding the rhythm of the melody.
-It can be also considered as a forth surdo since it maintains the rhythm, the TEMPO of the Bateria.
+The Repique acts as the Bateria's 'conductor', guiding the rhythm and the musicality of samba.
+It can also be considered a fourth Surdo since it maintains the rhythm and the TEMPO of the Bateria.

-It can be also played solo in mid-songs or together with the tamborins.
+Typically, the Repique introduces the Bateria (the drums), starting the song.
+It can also be played solo in the middle of songs or together with tamborins.

-"Repique de mão", is a smaller version of the normal Repique, commonly used in "Samba de Roda".
+The 'Repique de mão' is a smaller version of the standard Repique, commonly used in 'Samba de Roda', making it essential for those who want to learn samba instruments.

 Find out more